Learning Spatiotemporal Chaos Using Next-Generation Reservoir Computing: Introduction

 In typical ML approaches, the spatial variable is discretized at $L$ points with step size $\delta L$, assumed one-dimensional for exposition simplicity, and time is discretized with step size $\delta t$.
 During supervised training, blocks of data with $N_{in}$ spatial points and $k$ time steps are fed into the artificial neural network (ANN) used to predict the behavior at $N_{out}$ locations at one or more temporal steps.
-Often, $N_{in}=N_{out}=L$ and $k \delta t$ is longer than the correlation time \cite{Pathak2018Hybrid,Chattopadhyay2019}, which is problematic because it causes the model to focus on unrelated observations.
+Often, $N_{in}=N_{out}=L$ and $k \delta t$ is longer than the correlation time,\cite{Pathak2018Hybrid,Chattopadhyay2019} which is problematic because it causes the model to focus on unrelated observations.
 Also, the ANN is large, which increases the number of trainable parameters and hence increases the required computer resources and training data set size.
-Recently, a parallel reservoir computing scheme \cite{Pathak2018} was introduced with $N_{out} < N_{in} < L$ to reduce the computational cost.
+Recently, a parallel reservoir computing scheme\cite{Pathak2018} was introduced with $N_{out} < N_{in} < L$ to reduce the computational cost.

 Here, our primary contribution is to demonstrate a new algorithm for learning spatiotemporal systems.
 It makes predictions of the temporal dynamics of the system at a single spatial location based on data drawn from a small spatiotemporal neighborhood of the point.
 Prediction over all spatial points is realized using parallel machines.
 Quantitatively, we take $N_{in} < L$ and $N_{out}=1$, where $N_{in} \delta L$ is less than or comparable to the spatial correlation length, and take $k$ so that $k \delta t$ is less than the correlation time.
 Hence, we use $L$ parallel ANNs for one-step-ahead prediction.
-We apply our method to a heuristic atmospheric weather model using using the NG-RC \cite{NG-RC} as the core learning machine, which reduces the computational complexity and the data set size required for training while displaying state-of-the-art accuracy.
-Accounting for the translational symmetry of the weather model further reduces the training time and data, highlighting the importance of addressing symmetries \cite{Lu2017,Herteux2020,BarbosaPRE2021,Favoni2022,OberlackPRL2022}.
+We apply our method to a heuristic atmospheric weather model using the NG-RC \cite{NG-RC} as the core learning machine, which reduces the computational complexity and the data set size required for training while displaying state-of-the-art accuracy.
+Accounting for the translational symmetry of this model further reduces the training computational time and data.
 Figure \ref{fig:ML_scheme} illustrates our scheme.

+We highlight that addressing symmetries has proven to be important for improving other ML approaches.\cite{Lu2017,Herteux2020,BarbosaPRE2021,Favoni2022,OberlackPRL2022} Furthermore, ML algorithms can reveal hidden symmetries, such as translational invariance present in a simple 1D uniform motion or black hole dynamics,\cite{Liu2022} even if their presence is not obvious.